-29-6 COMPLIANCE WITH OTHER CODES, STATUTES AND REGULATIONS - In order to prevent purposeful neglect of structures within zones protected by neighborhood design character overlays, all properties shall comply with the BOCA, adopted Basic Property Maintenance Code, as well as all other applicable codes, statutes and regulations.
-To accomplish this, the Division of Code Enforcement shall, on a quarterly basis, compile and forward to the Planning Commission a list of those properties in zones with neighborhood design character overlays that have been found to be in violation of the BOCA Basic Property Maintenance Code.
-This page intentionally left blank.
+29-6 COMPLIANCE WITH OTHER CODES, STATUTES AND REGULATIONS - In order to prevent purposeful neglect of structures within zones protected by Neighborhood Design Character overlays, all properties shall comply with the Property Maintenance Code, as well as all other applicable codes, statutes and regulations.
+To accomplish this, the Division of Code Enforcement shall, on an annual basis, compile and forward to the Planning Commission a list of those properties in zones with Neighborhood Design Character overlays that have been found to be in violation of the International Property Maintenance Code, 1998 Edition.